Marc Mero: NWA Total Nonstop Action (2004–2005)

-In 2004, Mero began wrestling for NWA Total Nonstop Action (NWA TNA) reprising his Johnny B. Badd character.
+In 2004, Mero began wrestling for NWA Total Nonstop Action (NWA TNA) reprising his Johnny B. Badd character without a moustache and long hair.
 He debuted in TNA on the October 2, 2004 episode of Xplosion, where he participated as a fan favorite in a tag team match with Russ Rollins against Rod Steele and Bruce Steele, which Badd's team won.
 After the match, Badd smashed Jeff Jarrett's guitar on Rollins' head, thus turning into a villain.
 However, his villainous turn was short-lived as he turned back into a fan favorite during his Impact! debut on November 5, where he defeated Vito Thomaselli.
 He appeared with the company sporadically throughout late 2004 and early 2005.
 He competed at the company's first monthly pay-per-view Victory Road, where he participated in an eight-man tag team match, which his team won.
 Badd's most notable moment during his TNA career took place on the November 19 episode of Impact!, when he defeated Raven, with the help of Diamond Dallas Page.
 Badd then appeared at the Turning Point pay-per-view in December, where he teamed with Pat Kenney against Glen Gilberti and Johnny Swinger in a tag team match, which Mero's team won.
 His last televised match in TNA was a six-man tag team match on the December 31 episode of Impact!, where his team was victorious.
 He made his last appearance in TNA at the pre-show of the Final Resolution pay-per-view on January 16, 2005, where he was paired with Sonny Siaki in a tag team match against The Naturals, which Naturals won.